.

 Medford Water Commission - 541.774.2430

 Water quality and the protection of public health are our top priorities.
-In late 2018, we completed a two-year Water Quality Improvement Project to better understand options to further reduce the possibility of lead and copper leaching from materials in the water system and home plumbing.
+In late 2018, we completed a two-year Water Quality and Corrosion Study to better understand options to further reduce the possibility of lead and copper leaching from materials in the water system and home plumbing.
 Our two water supplies – Big Butte Springs and the Rogue River – do not contain lead or copper.

 WQ Improvements